 The School espouses the following core values that relate to its mission, its students and its vision of the future:

-The University of Guam conferred degrees to 375 students today at its Fañomnåkan 2019 Commencement Ceremony held at the UOG Calvo Field House.
+The University of Guam today conferred degrees to 246 graduates at its Fanuchånan 2020 Commencement Ceremony.

 Read success stories from students and alumni from the School of Business and Public Administration.
 For more student success stories, visit our Student Achievement site.